mtruon/App-Development-with-Swift/README.md

 # App Development with Swift (Everyone can Code - Apple)
-This repo contains the end of lesson projects I've worked from "App Development with Swift" by Everyone Can Code/Apple.
+This repo contains the end of lesson projects I've worked on from the  "App Development with Swift" textbook by Everyone Can Code/Apple.

-Each project is the completed project with an added personal extension or stretch goal.
-I used the lesson projects as a vision and extended it to learn more items that I'm interested in.
+Each completed project is accompanied by an added personal extension or stretch goal.
+I used the projects as a vision and extended their features to learn about more items that I'm interested in.

-Purpose of this repo is develop my knowledge and experience with iOS development.
+The purpose of this repo is develop my knowledge and experience with iOS development.

 ## Lightswitch
 ![Screenshot](/lightswitch/resources/light-off.png)